History, tourist information, and nearby accommodation

 It seems a fair assumption, yet no grave has ever been found at Silbury.
 Channels have been cut into the hill on several occasions, but nothing resembling a tomb has been found - indeed no human remains of any kind have been discovered at Silbury.

 So if it isn't a tomb, what is it?
 That question has puzzled generations of archaeologists.
-One of the unproved theories is that it was a form of sun dial, or astronomical observatory, and that at one time it may have had a large pole upon its summit that cast a long shadow across the fields below.
+One of the unproven theories is that it was a form of sundial, or astronomical observatory, and that at one time it may have had a large pole upon its summit that cast a long shadow across the fields below.

 Facts and Figures

 Silbury Hill was begun sometime between 2500 and 2900 BC.
 The base of the hill covers 5 1/2 acres (2.2 ha), and the hill rises some 130 feet (40 metres).

 We do know that Silbury Hill was built in three distinct phases.
 The first was a mound some 20 feet (5.5 m) high, which was then capped with a covering of chalk rubble.
 This layer was then built up with a final covering of chalk excavated from the 25 foot deep (7m) ditch which surrounds the base of the hill.

 Seeing Silbury Hill for the first time can something of an anticlimax, for it appears without fanfare as you approach along the busy A4, which sweeps by within feet of the hill's base.
 There is a parking lot at Silbury Hill, just before you reach the monument from the west.
 It has room for about 20 cars and also room for coaches.
 Sadly, this is as close as you can (legally) get to the hill, as a fence keeps people at bay.

 The hill has been the unfortunate victim of its own popularity and has suffered erosion from enthusiastic visitors climbing to the peak.
 There are now signs warning people not to approach the hill, but as there is no supervised access, some people ignore the warning and climb it anyway, causing further erosion.